w3f/Grants-Program/applications/hamster.md

 | 3. | Hamster Gateway: web app | We will create a web app integrated in the Hamster Gateway, to let users easily interact with our Hamster Gateway function module. |
 | 4. | Hamster chain | Add a gateway module in the Hamster chain, to enable users to share gateway resources with public IP , receive rewards, etc. |

-### Milestone 3 Example — Implement Hamster Evil punishment Modules
+### Milestone 3 Example — Implement Hamster Anti-malicious attacks Modules

 - **Estimated duration:** 1 month
 - **FTE:**  4